-- 1. The Union will be notified at least three (3) months in advance of any proposed staff reduction resulting from any technological changes. - 2.
-"Technological Change" is defined in Section 54 (1) of the B.C.
-Labour Relations Code. - 3.
-After the notice has been given, the Employer and the Union will meet in order to discuss how the technological change could be implemented with the least adverse effects and to discuss the provisions outlined in Section 54 of the B.C.
+- 15.01 The Union will be notified at least three (3) months in advance of any proposed staff reduction resulting from any technological changes. - 15.02 "Technological Change" would fall under the scope of Section 54 (1) of the B.C.
+Labour Relations Code. - 15.03 After the notice has been given, the Employer and the Union will meet in order to discuss how the technological change could be implemented with the least adverse effects and to discuss the provisions outlined in Section 54 of the B.C.
 Labour Relations Code.
-This would include exploring opportunities for retraining and relocating employees into job classifications in this Agreement. - 4.
-The Employer will endeavour to ensure that employees will not be laid off as a result of the technological change.
+This would include exploring opportunities for retraining and relocating employees into job classifications in this Agreement. - 15.04 The Employer will endeavour to ensure that employees will not be laid off as a result of the technological change.
 However, in the case of staff reductions, they will be conducted in accordance with Article 9 Lay-off and Recall.